rosaDennig/msd21_dennig_rosa/exercise3.md

 ```

-with java Main I run the main methode
+with java at.fhj.msd.Main I run the main methode

 ```